awsdocs/amazon-dynamodb-developer-guide/doc_source/AutoScaling.CLI.md

        --target-tracking-scaling-policy-configuration file://scaling-policy.json
    ```

-1. In the output, note that Application Auto Scaling has created two CloudWatch alarms—one each for the upper and lower boundary of the scaling target range\.
+1. In the output, note that Application Auto Scaling has created two Amazon CloudWatch alarms—one each for the upper and lower boundary of the scaling target range\.

-1. Use the following AWS CLI command to view more details about the scaling policy:
+1. Use the following AWS CLI command to view more details about the scaling policy\.

    ```